-Ok, so lets talk about how to attach the collar and finish the neckline of Banksia Version 3, shall we?
+Ok, so let’s talk about how to sew and attach the collar and finish the neckline of Banksia Version 3, shall we?
 (If you’re making the placket with no collar of Version 2, see this post here.
 If you’re making the woven tee of version 1, go here).

 Once you’ve cut out your collar pieces, it’s time to attach interfacing to one of them.
-If your fabric is quite stiff, you could probably skip this step – but to be honest i almost never do.
-The most important thing is that you use a very lightweight interfacing.
-If you use a regular weight or something very stiff, you are going to end up with bat wings around your neck :) Personally i favour the lightest weight fusible.
+If your fabric is quite stiff, you could probably skip this step – but to be honest I almost never do.
+The most important thing is that you use very lightweight interfacing.
+If you use a regular weight or something very stiff, you are going to end up with bat wings around your neck :) Personally, I favour the lightest weight fusible.

 Now lay your collars on top of each other with right sides facing each other, and pin in place.

 Now it’s time to notch the heck outta that curve or you could grade the seam allowance right back.
 But my personal trick to getting a perfect curve is pinking shears.
 I grade the seam allowance back using them, and that way the whole thing is notched and graded.
 So sneaky :) I love this method.

 Turn it the right way round and press!
 Do not skip the pressing or I will yell at you :) I’m serious, people who don’t press their collars make me cry – it’s the quickest way to make your collar suck, and make it completely obvious you made your shirt.
 Don’t skip the pressing! pretty please :)

 Now we pin the collar to the top.
 The important thing here is to make sure the edge of the collar butts right up to the intersection of the placket basting stitches and the neckline staystitching.

 Sew in place 1/4” from the raw edge.